HadlerHT/BallAndBeam/README.md

 The project also received a base code developed to be used on a Arduino UNO, that implementes the classic PID control.\

 Further instructions on how to use the module are availabe in a technical report also available to download at this repository.\
-	- _Currently theres is only a portuguese version of the report, an english one is being written and will soon be uploaded_
+	- _Currently theres is only a portuguese version of the report, an english one is being written and will soon be uploaded_.

 **Developed in:** Centro Federal de Educação Tecnológica de Minas Gerais, CEFET-MG.
 Varginha, Minas Gerais, Brazil.